ssrothman/simonplot/plotting/TO DO.md

  - Check if prebinned histograms really are the expected shape
  - ...

-## Labels for prebinned data

-Need a scheme for intelligently setting y-axis (in plot_histogram()) and colorbar (in draw_matrix() and draw_radial_histogram()) labels for prebinned data.
-This should inteligently handle when there has been jacobian or per-block normalizations...

 ## Handling non-square covariance matrices

 Need to track variances along each axis